nmasse-itix/OpenShift-HostPath-Provisioner/README.md

  - Configurable root directory (HOSTPATH_TO_USE parameter)
  - Docker Image available on DockerHub (https://hub.docker.com/r/nmasse/openshift-hostpath-provisioner/)

+Current limitations :
+ - DO NOT USE IT IN PRODUCTION
+ - Only works on OpenShift clusters that have a single node

 ## If you just want to use it

 If you just want to use this project, without having to compile or debug,